Dynamical Magic Transitions in Monitored Clifford+T Circuits: Introduction

 One can classically simulate a quantum circuit in time scaling exponentially only with the number of non-Clifford gates (injecting magic) and not with the number of qubits~\cite{Bravyi_PBC2016}.
 However, as we shall note, for this exponential scaling (and hence computational hardness) to set in, locally injected magic must be able to spread in the system.
 To assess this in our Clifford+$T$ circuits, we use Pauli-based computation (PBC)~\cite{Bravyi_PBC2016}.
 This distills a Clifford circuit with $t$ $T$ gates into a $t$-qubit magic state register subject to mutually commuting measurements; this strips away all the classically efficiently simulable aspects, thus capturing the dynamics' true quantum essence.

 We take $t$ to scale at least as the number $n$ of qubits; this allows for regimes with exp$(n)$ runtime for classically simulating PBC~\cite{Bravyi_PBC2016} (hard phase).
 However, as we shall show, measurements may reduce this runtime to poly$(n)$ (easy phase), with a ``magic transition" at a critical monitoring rate.
 In the easy phase, measurements fragment the magic state register into pieces whose size does not scale with $n$, cf. Fig.~\ref{fig:circuit}$(b)$.
-This fragmentation can be linked to the spread of magic in the original circuit becoming arrested by a mechanism we dub dynamical ``stabilizer purification", where sufficiently frequent measurements keep projecting the system into a stabilizer state.
+This fragmentation can be linked to the spread of magic in the original circuit (which we capture with a ``causal cone of magic") becoming arrested by a mechanism we dub dynamical ``stabilizer purification", where sufficiently frequent measurements keep projecting the system into a stabilizer state.
 We show that entanglement and magic transitions may coincide, but also show that the latter can, strikingly, also occur in a volume-law phase.
 This shows that changes in the dynamics of magic alone, without a change in entanglement, can drive simulability transitions.